awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

 ## Prepare your Neon destination database

-This section describes how to prepare your destination Neon Postgres database (the subscriber) to receive replicated data.
+This section describes how to prepare your destination Neon LangChaindatabase (the subscriber) to receive replicated data.

 ### Prepare your database schema